 Why Was a Bench Needed in Kolhapur?

-For more than 20 years, there had been demands from lawyers and litigants in Satara, Sangli, Solapur, Kolhapur, Ratnagiri, and Sindhudurg districts to establish a bench in Kolhapur.
+For more than 20 years, lawyers and litigants from Satara, Sangli, Solapur, Kolhapur, Ratnagiri, and Sindhudurg districts had been demanding a High Court bench in Kolhapur.

-Earlier, anyone from these districts had to travel all the way to Mumbai for their cases.
-This not only meant more expenses but also delayed proceedings.
+Earlier, people from these districts had to travel all the way to Mumbai for their cases.
+This meant higher expenses and longer delays in legal proceedings.

-With the Kolhapur bench now functional, people in these six districts can approach the High Court closer to home, making justice delivery more efficient and accessible.
+With the Kolhapur bench now operational, litigants from these six districts can approach the High Court closer to their homes, making the justice system more efficient and accessible.

 Key Highlights of the Inauguration

-• At the inauguration ceremony, Maharashtra CM Devendra Fadnavis and Deputy CM Eknath Shinde were present.
+- Maharashtra Chief Minister Devendra Fadnavis and Deputy CM Eknath Shinde attended the inauguration ceremony.

-• Justice Shivkumar Dige, who was earlier serving at the Mumbai Principal Seat, has now been appointed as the single-judge to preside over the Kolhapur bench.
+- Justice Shivkumar Dige, earlier serving at the Mumbai Principal Seat, has been appointed as the single judge to preside over the Kolhapur bench.

 Inaugural Ceremony and Key Dignitaries